What is Defect Density?

-Size of release can be measured in terms of line of code (LoC).
+Size of release can be measured in terms of a line of code (LoC).

-However, there is no fixed standard for Defect density, studies suggest that one Defect per thousand lines of code is generally considered as a sign of good project quality.
+However, there is no fixed standard for bug density, studies suggest that one Defect per thousand lines of code is generally considered as a sign of good project quality.

 - Code complexity

 - The type of defects taken into account for the calculation